To answer the many questions about Personal Colour Analysis (PCA), I hope this page is helpful.

 12. Why do some members of the fashion and makeup industry doubt the value of PCA?

 For several reasons.

 - Lack of knowledge.
 Most of the doubt about PCA comes from those who are not current with the existence of the Sci\ART process and palettes.
-It’s hard to believe in what you don’t understand and have never seen.
+It is hard to believe in what you do not understand and have never seen.
 Even if you did know about Seasons in the 1980s, the precision and information the Sci\ART system provides now is beyond comparing.
 If your idea of computers was confined to what they were in the 80s, you wouldn’t see the point of owning one today.
 This is scientific and objective … but without education, science can look like magic and myth, and require too much faith.
 You will see your skin change.
 The differences are big.
-Once you have seen the power of colour to enhance or detract from your face, with your own eyes, you won’t have any doubts.
+Once you have seen the power of colour to enhance or detract from your face, with your own eyes, you will not have any doubts.

-- Because they can’t sell you as much stuff if you already know what you want.
-You can no longer be convinced that “this lip colour suits all skin tones” or “turquoise eye liner is IT this summer”.
+- Because they can not sell you as much stuff if you already know what you want.
+You can no longer be convinced that this lip colour suits all skin tones or turquoise eye liner is IT this summer.
 A confused consumer is wonderfully gullible.
 You won’t be.

 - The sales assistants at the stores and makeup counters sincerely want you to make your best choice.
 They want you to be pleased and return to buy more.
 But empowered consumers are a little intimidating.
 Besides, they see women every day who are sure they know what they want and the salesperson can see that it’s a bad choice.
 Many of these women probably claim to be a certain Season and make wrong choices.
 Salespeople have seen this a lot over the years.
 In their mind, this is just more of the same.